 Being mobile friendly is important, so a responsive website is another point to consider when thinking about UX and eCommerce web design.
 You need to make sure that when your website is seen on mobile and tablet devices, it looks good.
-Remember the website will be seen on a smaller screen, so include large CTAs that are easy to click, clear and concise writing, and condensed menu to save space, such as using a burger menu and icons for cart and account pages.
+Remember the website will be seen on a smaller screen, so include large CTAs that are easy to click, clear and concise writing and a condensed menu to save space, such as using a burger menu and icons for cart and account pages.

-It is important to keep your brand image consistent across every platform you use, and that includes yours website.
-If you are a wedding dress company you will likely want to make your website very delicate and pure, whereas if you are a company that deals in survival kit, then you will want to convey something very outdoorsy and masculine.
+It is important to keep your brand image consistent across every platform you use, and that includes your website.
+If you are a wedding dress company you will likely want to make your website very delicate and pure, whereas if you are a company that deals in a survival kit, then you will want to convey something very outdoorsy and masculine.

-Obviously, this all depends on who you are marketing towards aswell, so just make sure to ask yourself how you want to convey your brand and what message you want to portray through your eCommerce website?
+Obviously, this all depends on who you are marketing towards as well, so just make sure to ask yourself how you want to convey your brand and what message you want to portray through your eCommerce website?

-Leading on from the previous point, colour palette is very important when it comes to your brand and eCommerce website.
+Leading on from the previous point, the colour palette is very important when it comes to your brand and eCommerce website.
 If you have already picked colours for your brand, i.e. when you designed your logo, then you need to make sure you keep these colours in mind when choosing your website colour palette.

 In addition to choosing colours that work well with each other, you should know that certain colours can convey different meanings.
-This is what is know as the Colour Theory.
+This is what is known as the Colour Theory.
 See below what each colour conveys

 For many companies, one of the main goals is to make sure they stand out from their competition and it is no different with your eCommerce store.
 While it is always good to keep the layout of the store familiar to what is already out there, make sure there are elements that stand out, this could be a fun colour scheme, a popping logo or cool animations.
 Whatever you choose, try and add something that will make customers remember you.